Operation 1111: Mobye changes hands

 The Irrawaddy reports on July 3 that Mobye has fallen to the Tatmadaw.
 Tatmadaw was aided by Pa-o and Conscripts in this.
-Tatmadaws goal is the Pinlaung-Mobye road's opening.
-Irrawaddy stating "Six Karenni towns and large rural areas of the state are resistance-held."
-While also reporting Tatmadaw setbacks in Hpasawng, saying a fighter jet having been shot down in the fighting.
+Tatmadaw's goal is the Pinlaung-Mobye road's opening.
+Irrawaddy states, "Six Karenni towns and large rural areas of the state are resistance-held."
+While also reporting Tatmadaw setbacks in Hpasawng, saying a fighter jet had been shot down in the fighting.
 Fighting were still continuing while the Karenni is retreating.
-With a fighter describing artillery and air support making an defense difficult.
+With a fighter describing artillery and air support making a defense difficult.
 While the Karenni failed to take Light Infantry Battalion 442 base in November 2024 when taking Mobye, the base is near the town.
 This base subsequently became a place to regroup for the Tatmadaw.
 A total of 40 defending Karenni lost their lives during early June to 3 July.
 Network Media Group, also reports that not every ward of Mobye has fallen and there is still fighting for what the Karenni still hold as of 3 July.

 The final offensive to take Mobye was launched on 29 June.
 With Irrawaddy saying Mobye fell on the 30th, Kantarawaddy News on 1 July and Network Media Group agreeing the town center having fallen but heavy fighting still ongoing in some remaining parts of the town while the Karenni being on the retreat.

 The Karenni capturing military bases in Hpasawng.
 DVB showing an photograph purported to show said downing of the fighter jet by the Karenni in the battle.
 While the Tatmadaw confirmed the fighter loss, but said its an training accident.
 Hpasawng has been under siege since February 2024, with two battalion bases now falling to the Karenni resistance.
 The Shan Herald Agency for News reports the Junta deployed thousands of troops to retake Mobye.

 On Tatmadaw's part, they declared victory over the Karenni on July 6.
 Claiming that the last parts of Mobye had been taken.
 Acknowledging "some" Tatmadaw killed and injured.
 Junta and Pa-O troops are advancing deeper into eastern Pekhon.

-The Irrawaddy reports half of the troops that took Mobye from the Karenni were made up of conscripts.
-In July, after the fall of Mobye, it's being reported farmland now being left unharvested.
+The Irrawaddy reports that half of the troops that took Mobye from the Karenni were made up of conscripts.
+In July, after the fall of Mobye, it is being reported that farmland is now being left unharvested.
 This has led to 40,000 civilians fleeing their homes in Southern Shan.

 Martial law is being imposed in Karenni areas held by the Tatmadaw.